halmasieh/Stock-analysis/README.md

 ![click](https://github.com/halmasieh/stock-analysis-/blob/main/Resources/Variables%20as%20Array.PNG)

 we will exceute the same analysis for each element in the array.
-In addition, the role and importance of using nested <mark>for</mark> loops causes a significient reduction in computational volume and ultimately code excecution time.
+In addition, the role and importance of using nested **for** loops causes a significient reduction in computational volume and ultimately code excecution time.

 Compare the elapsed run time related to all stocks 2017 and 2018 in the Figures 1-2 and Figures 3-4, respectively as follows: